 Lakes and ancient glaciersLakes and ancient glaciers

-The area is best known as “100 Lakes Park”, because of the presence in the whole territory of several attractive very small and bigger lakes, giving to this one a charming look.
+The area is best known as “100 Lakes Park”, because of the presence in the whole territory of several attractive very small and bigger lakes, having an ancient glacial origin, giving to the landscape a charming look.

 - Rifugio CAI Giovanni Mariotti m.
 1507 (CAI Sez. di Parma) +390521889334 Rifugio Giovanni Mariotti